Legality of child pornography: Debate

-While laws criminalizing child sexual abuse now exist in all countries of the world, more diversity in law exists on issues such as the exact minimum age of those depicted in pornography, whether the mere possession of child pornography should be a crime, or whether sentences for such possession should be modified.
-Convictions for possessing child pornography also usually include prison sentences, but those sentences are often converted to probation for first-time offenders.
+While laws criminalizing child sexual abuse now exist in all countries of the world, more diversity in law and public opinion exists on issues such as the exact minimum age of those depicted in pornography, whether the mere possession of child pornography should be a crime, or the extent to which criminal law should distinguish between the possession, acquisition, distribution and production of child pornography.
+Convictions involving child pornography typically include prison sentences in most countries, but those sentences are often converted to probation or fines for first-time offenders in cases of mere possession.

 In 1999, in the case of R. v.
 Sharpe, British Columbia's highest court struck down a law against possessing child pornography as unconstitutional.
 That opinion, written by Justice Duncan Shaw, held, "There is no evidence that demonstrates a significant increase in the danger to children caused by pornography", and "A person who is prone to act on his fantasies will likely do so irrespective of the availability of pornography."
 The Opposition in the Canadian Parliament considered invoking the notwithstanding clause to override the court's ruling.
 However, it was not necessary because the Canadian Supreme Court overturned the decision with several findings including that viewing such material makes it more likely that the viewer will abuse, that the existence of such materials further hurts the victims as they know of its existence, and that the demand for such images encourages the abuse.